Wholesale energy market vs. retail

-In contrast to the wholesale market, the retail market is where energy consumers (including the vast majority of businesses) buy their gas and electricity from suppliers.
+In contrast to the wholesale market, the retail side of things is where energy consumers (including the vast majority of businesses) buy their gas and electricity from suppliers.
 You can choose from a wide range of suppliers in the UK.
-In fact, although the market is dominated by the ‘Big Six’ (namely British Gas, E.ON UK, EDF Energy, npower, SSE and Scottish Power), there are around 60 of these companies in total.
+In fact, although the market is dominated by the ‘Big Five’ (namely British Gas, E.ON UK, EDF Energy, SSE and Scottish Power), there are around 60 of these companies in total.

 With so many suppliers and a wide variety of tariffs available, it is possible to find highly competitive deals for business energy on the retail market.

-As mentioned previously, the amount you are charged for gas and electricity by your supplier will depend on a range of factors – and prices in the wholesale market is one of the main variables to be aware of.
+As mentioned previously, the amount you are charged for gas and electricity by your supplier will depend on a range of factors – and wholesale energy prices are one of the main variables to be aware of.
 If the wholesale price of electricity and gas increases sharply, this is likely to be reflected in an increase in tariffs charged by suppliers.

 How does the wholesale energy market work?